 CO.
-No Course Objectives CO -1 Illustrate the different stages of frog including eggs and cleavage stages.
+No The learners will be able to CO -1 Illustrate the different stages of frog including eggs and cleavage stages.
 CO -2 Identify the different types of placenta.
 CO -3 Distinguish the testis and ovary of frog.
 CO -4 Evaluate the mounting of male gametes in fish.
 CO -5 Construct the IVF techniques in human chart.

 - 1. Mounting and observation of male or female gamete in fish - 2.
 Temporary mounting and observation of chick embryos. - 3.
 Observations on developmental stages of frog (fertilized eggs, stages of cleavage, blastula, gastrula, tadpoles) - 4.
-Effect of growth hormones on amphibian metamorphosis (mini group projec).delete

-5. Induced ovulation in fish (Demonstration only).
+Effect of growth hormones on amphibian metamorphosis. - 5.
+Induced ovulation in fish (Demonstration only).